 - Bess Watts, Community Activist

-- Richard Glaser
+- Richard Glaser, Rochester Entrepreneur

-- Shirley Thompson, former School Board President, Community Activist
+- Shirley Thompson, Former School Board President, Community Activist

 "I am pleased to whole-heartedly endorse Mary Lupien for City Council.
 I've known Mary since we volunteered together on the Bernie Sanders campaign, and my admiration and respect for her have only grown with time.
 As a City Council member, she would bring intelligence, honesty, compassion, and a spirit of collaboration to her work.
 These are attributes that are needed in any group of people charged with working on behalf of the common good.